Microsoft 365 Real-World Planning, Application and Support

 Ensure adoption and ROI in your organisation

-Recently, I have been working with the Innovation School at Glasgow School of Art to develop their website.
+Recently, I have been working with the the Innovation department of a prominent design school to develop their website.
 At the same time, there was a requirement to compile an asset library, mostly imagery generated by the school, to be used across the website and other offline and online media.
 Despite being a globally recognised organisation and having technically astute graduates who go on to work for the likes of Google and Facebook, the school did not utilise Microsoft 365 fully.
 So we were presented with an opportunity to address some of the issues preventing more widespread use of the solutions in the organisation through a live, meaningful project.

 The Process of Using Microsoft 365